KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

     private var context: KeyboardContext

     var body: some View {
-        Button("Insert banana!") {
+        Button("Print locale!") {
-            context.textDocumentProxy.insertText("Banana!")
+            print(context.locale.identifier)
         }.disabled(context.keyboardType == .emojis)
     }
 }
 ```

-All services will be configured with standard implementations when KeyboardKit is started.
+All services are configured with standard implementations when KeyboardKit is started.
 For instance, ``KeyboardInputViewController/keyboardActionHandler`` is initialized with a ``StandardKeyboardActionHandler``.
 All services can be replaced with your own custom implementations.

-## How to observe changes
+## How to observe state

 To access observable objects that are injected into the view hierarchy, you can use `@EnvironmentObject`, for instance: